elisiondesign/vue-simple-lightbox/README.md

 # vue-sole-lightbox
 This a simple and minimalistic zero-dependency Vue.js lightbox.
 The only aim is to fill the screen with a single image while dimming the surroundings.
 That's it.

-If you seek Lightbox component with navigation and customizable controls, this component is not a good choice.
+If you seek a lightbox component with navigation and customizable controls, this component is not a good choice.
-On the other hand, if you only need to highlight a single image at any given time, after a click for example, that this is a way to go.
+On the other hand, if you only need to highlight a single image at any given time (after a click event for example), than this might be the way to go.

 You can find a demo on [codepen](https://codepen.io/sindael/pen/Ybgvre).